 - requests for financial support from individuals

 - unsolicited requests for funding and partnership outside of our current areas of operation

-- speculative job and volunteering applications.
+- speculative job and volunteering applications

-Can Farm Africa work in other African countries?
+Why doesn't Farm Africa work in other African countries?

-We have to carefully manage our resources and expansion outside the five core countries we work in is not part of our strategy.
+We have to carefully manage our resources and expansion outside the four core countries we work in is not part of our strategy.
 Farm Africa acknowledges the need to alleviate hardship among farmers in other African countries, but we cannot respond to individual requests to undertake work in other locations.